mac

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Diseases: Urinary tract infections, chronic cystitis, or metabolic disorders can significantly increase the risk of struvite stone formation, as they disrupt the balance of urinary components.
+• Diseases: Urinary tract infections, chronic cystitis or metabolic disorders can significantly increase the risk of struvite stone formation, as they disrupt the balance of urinary components.

-• Medications: Certain medications can affect urine pH or compromise bladder health - both of which can promote the formation of struvite stones, especially in susceptible animals.
+• Medications: Certain medications can affect urine pH or bladder health – both of which can promote the formation of struvite stones, especially in susceptible animals.

-• Frequent urination in small quantities
+• Frequent urination in small amounts

 • Straining to urinate (often painful)